Year of entry 2024

-Our dedicated employability and professional development officer will ensure that you are aware of events and opportunities to increase your employability.
+Our dedicated employability and opportunity team will ensure that you are aware of events and opportunities to increase your employability.
 In addition, our Masters career development programme will support you to:

 You will also have access to seminars and presentations from industry professionals (including our alumni) at faculty-led career events.
 We also have regular research seminars presented by leading academics from around the world on their specialist subjects.